Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Four Goods

 \subsection{Two agents}

 In this section there are $m=4$ items.
-Initially we assume there are only two agents --- Alice and Bob --- with incomes $a>b$. \citet{Babaioff2017Competitive} already proved that in this case CE exists in almost all income space, but the algorithm presented here (Algorithm \ref{alg:4 items 2 agents}) is shorter.
-The case $a > 2b$ is handled by $AABA$:
+Initially we assume there are only two agents --- Alice and Bob --- with incomes $a>b$. \citet{babaioff2019competitive}~[Proposition 3.2] already proved that in this case CE exists in almost all income space, but the algorithm presented here is shorter.

+Algorithm \ref{alg:4 items 2 agents} uses a higher-level sequential game --- a game in which agents may choose between different pixeps.
+Definition \ref{def:pixep-finds-ce} naturally extends to this higher-level game: it implements a CE given income-vector $\incomevector$ if whenever the income-vector of the agents is $\incomevector$, for \emph{every} preference-profile in $\allpreferences$, there \emph{exists} a SPE $Q$ of this game such that the resulting allocation with the resulting price-vector are a CE.